john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 ### Dwarf Fortress

-> 2002-Present, [tile-based](https://en.wikipedia.org/wiki/Tile-based_video_game), world simulator, dwarf-mine simulator
+> 2002-Present, [tile-based](https://en.wikipedia.org/wiki/Tile-based_video_game) world simulator, dwarf-mine simulator

 [Dwarf Fortress](https://en.wikipedia.org/wiki/Dwarf_Fortress) is a phenomenon.
 It is, by a wide margin, the most complicated game in the world.
 You control a dirty band of dwarves, trying to build a new mine to call home.
 But the world is brutal and hard and it takes a lot to build a society that will stand the tests of time.
 Anything is possible in this game, and the amount of detail is amazing.
-But you will also have to learn more than you ever have to play the game, and you will have to micromanage every detail of the lives of all your dwarves to succeed.
+But this game also has a steeper learning curve than any other game ever created.
+You will have to micromanage every detail of the lives of all your dwarves to succeed.
 There is also a less popular, optional play style in this game where you are just one dwarf roaming the world as an adventurer.
-Though this doesn't appear to be nearly as popular as the fortress-building mode.
-If you meet someone who plays this game, they will have hilarious stories to tell you.
+I love talking to people who play this game, they have the wierdest stories to tell.
 But *never* disparage their game; they might go berzerk and attack you with a chair.

 * [Download Game](http://www.bay12games.com/dwarves/)
 * [Fan Wiki](http://dwarffortresswiki.org/)